 Until now, ViiV Healthcare has been slow to roll out of the drug, and while this is now progress, it still doesn’t go far enough.
 The announcement was limited to 92 low- and middle-income countries.
 It appears to be based on a voluntary license that ViiV previously signed with the Medicines Patent Pool (MPP) for 88 countries, with an additional four added in 2016, taking it to 92.

 However, the license agreement includes a very important provision that allows supply to any country where no patents have been granted, even when theses countries are excluded from the territory of the licence.
-This should increase the official territory to 121 which means 29 countries have been omitted from the license, whether accidentally or deliberately.
+This should increase the official territory, which means some 39 countries have been omitted from the license, whether accidentally or deliberately.
 The license also allows supply to any country excluded from the licence when compulsory licences are issued.

 The September agreement contradicts previous advice to countries, such as Tunisia.
 Like many of the other countries not explicitly included, Tunisia had received official advice from the MPP, encouraging them to procure generic versions of DTG.
 This is because they meet the proviso that no patent has been granted in the country and therefore the agreement should apply to them.

-Therefore, as a coalition of treatment activists, Make Medicines Affordable is calling on all parties behind the agreement announced in September, to revise this and make it explicitly clear that the territory covered is 121 countries, plus allows for supply to any country excluded from the licence but that issues a compulsory licence.
+Therefore, as a coalition of treatment activists, Make Medicines Affordable is calling on all parties behind the agreement announced in September, to revise this and make it explicitly clear the territory that is covered, plus allows for supply to any country excluded from the licence but that issues a compulsory licence.
 Health is a right, and this agreement needs to be put right in order for everyone to access optimal HIV treatment.